SLICE OF LIFE

 The Signature Select series did a nice job of being easy to open and easy to put in the oven.
 The cheese and toppings are frozen to the top, so nothing is spilling everywhere while you handle it.
 Screamin' Sicilian was the opposite, causing an avalanche of cheese and meat as soon as you open the box.
 Totino's doesn't even come in a box, just a tiny little sleeve full of little broken bits, not unlike an instant ramen package.

 Look, nothing substitutes for the real thing.
-BUT, if you have to eat a vegan and gluten-free pizza, Amy's is the way to go.
+But, that said, if you have to eat a vegan and gluten-free pizza, Amy's is the way to go.
 The cheese resembles cheese.
 The sauce tastes like sauce.
 The crust tastes like it's made out of rice.
 One of our tasters called it "something to eat," and that's about the highest praise we can give to Amy's.

 If literally everything in the grocery store is sold out, this "pizza" is for life-and-death emergencies only.

-Trader Joe's -- err, excuse us, Trader Giotto's -- Pizza 4 Formaggi has "burn" marks on the side of the pizza before you even put it in the oven.
-We assume this is to trick you into thinking that the pizza is fresh out of some wood burning oven.
-The cheese (edam, asiago, pecorino, Grana Padano) is disappointing.
-The box says its "wood fired" and has "imported ingredients."
-For a company that usually nails its freezer section ... look, we're not mad.
+Trader Joe's — er, excuse us, Trader Giotto's — Pizza 4 Formaggi has "burn" marks on the side of the pizza before you even put it in the oven.
+We assume this is to trick you into thinking that the pizza is fresh out of some wood burning oven, and the box says it's "wood fired."
+It also says the pizza has "imported ingredients." but the cheese (edam, asiago, pecorino, Grana Padano) is disappointing.
+For a company that usually nails its freezer section … look, we're not mad.
 Just disappointed.